 Supply chain management

 Supply chains can be complex creatures to look after, and the processes above, from logistics to operations, all need to be documented and managed before the final product reaches the end customer.
-Supply chain management (SCM) is the practice of tracking and optimising the end-to-end process, ensuring it’s coordinated with suppliers and is cost-effective from the bottom up.
+Supply chain management (SCM) is the practice of tracking and optimising the end-to-end process, ensuring it’s coordinated with suppliers and cost-effective from the bottom-up.

 Supply chain managers are important throughout the product cycle.
-They work to meet customer expectations by ensuring all processes run smoothly, from product development and production planning through to customer service and delivery.
+They work to meet customer expectations by ensuring all processes, from product development and production planning through to customer service and delivery run smoothly.

-Effective SCM relies on supply chain leaders pulling everyone together across the supply chain network so information flows freely and businesses processes work.
+Effective SCM relies on supply chain leaders pulling everyone together across the supply chain network so information flows freely and business processes work.

 There are three main flows in supply chain management: